 Having a brief knowledge about different bacterial cells will certainly help you in learning deeper and understanding it.

-1. What are the main differences between plant, animal, and bacterial cells?
+1. What is the difference between plant, animal, and bacterial cells?

-2. What key structures are found in plant and animal cells but are absent in bacterial cells?
+3. What organelles are found in plant cells but not in animal or bacterial cells?